open-access-policies/health-tech/Operational/Policies/op-pol-001.md

 **3.2.3 Key Distribution and Exchange**

-- Key distribution shall use secure, authenticated channels
+- Key distribution shall use secure, authenticated channels (e.g., TLS 1.2 or higher).
-- Public key infrastructure (PKI) shall be used for asymmetric key distribution
+- Public key infrastructure (PKI) shall be the primary method for asymmetric key distribution.
-- Key exchange protocols shall provide forward secrecy where technically feasible
+- Key exchange protocols shall be configured to provide perfect forward secrecy (PFS).
+Any deviation must be documented and approved by the Security Officer.
-- Manual key distribution shall require dual control and documented approval
+- Manual key distribution is prohibited without dual control and documented, time-bound approval from the Security Officer.

 **3.2.4 Key Storage and Protection**

 - Encryption keys shall be stored separately from the data they protect
 - Master keys shall be stored in HSMs or equivalent tamper-resistant hardware
 - Key storage systems shall be hardened and subject to strict access controls
-- Encryption keys shall themselves be encrypted when stored (key encryption keys)
+- Encryption keys shall themselves be encrypted at rest using a separate key encryption key (KEK).
-- Cloud-based key management services shall meet **[Company Name]** security standards
+- Cloud-based key management services (e.g., AWS KMS, Azure Key Vault) must be configured in accordance with the **[Company Name]** `Cloud Security Policy` and `Third-Party Risk Management Policy`.

 **3.2.5 Key Usage and Access Controls**

 - Key access shall be granted only to authorized personnel and applications
 - Multi-factor authentication shall be required for access to key management systems
-- Key usage shall be logged and monitored for unauthorized access attempts
+- Key usage shall be logged and actively monitored for unauthorized access attempts or anomalous usage patterns.
-- Automated key rotation shall be implemented where technically feasible
+- Automated key rotation shall be implemented.
+Where automation is not technically feasible, the justification must be documented and approved by the Security Officer, and a manual rotation schedule must be tracked.
-- Emergency key access procedures shall be documented and tested
+- Emergency key access procedures shall be documented, tested annually, and require multi-person control.

 **3.2.6 Key Rotation and Lifecycle Management**

-- Encryption keys shall be rotated according to established schedules:
+Encryption keys shall be rotated at or before the following minimum frequencies.
+A shorter rotation period shall be used if required by a specific regulation, standard, or risk assessment.

-  - Data encryption keys: **[Frequency, e.g., Annually]** or after **[Amount, e.g., 100GB]** of data encrypted
+- Data encryption keys: Annually or after encrypting **[Amount, e.g., 1TB]** of data, whichever comes first.
-  - Key encryption keys: **[Frequency, e.g., Every 2 years]**
+- Key encryption keys: Every 2 years.
-  - SSL/TLS certificates: **[Frequency, e.g., Annually]** or per certificate authority recommendations
+- SSL/TLS certificates: Annually, or as required by the Certificate Authority.
-  - Authentication keys: **[Frequency, e.g., Every 6 months]**
+- Authentication keys (e.g., API keys): Every 6 months.

 - Emergency key rotation shall be performed immediately upon:
   - Suspected key compromise